 Creating a data-bound, data entry form with XAML Power Toys is very simple.
 You’ll use drag and drop to specify the desired data form controls on a friendly layout surface.

-The end result will be a data entry form that renders well across platforms, with all data bindings, format strings, etc. set the way you would had you hand coded the form.
+The end result will be a data entry form that renders well across platforms, with all data bindings, format strings, etc. set the way you would have you hand-coded the form.

 - Start XAML Power Toys